semaurer/ToTheDen/Readme.md

 ### Tiles

-Tiles 35x35 pixel squares on the board, which hold logic to determine whether the bear is currently on land or in water.
-Using a boolean for whether it is land/water as well as collisions, the bear is position is tracked on the board.
+Tiles 35x35 pixel squares on the board, which holds logic to determine whether the bear is currently on land or in water.
+Using a boolean for whether it is land/water as well as collisions, the bear's position is tracked on the board.
 A picture of the board can be seen below:

 ![image of board](https://github.com/semaurer/ToTheDen/blob/gh-pages/docs/prod_images/board_pic.png)